virgesmith/UKCensusAPI/README.md

 ...
 ```

 The data in this table has (for brevity and efficiency) the values "7" to "13" in the cell column, which are obviously meaningless without context.
-Meaning can be conveyed using the metadata that is also downloaded.
-It's probably best to leave this step until the result stage, but you can annotate a table, given a column name and the appropriate metadata, using the `contextify` function.
+Meaning can be conveyed using the metadata that is also downloaded and cached locally.
+It's probably best to leave this step until the result stage, but you can annotate a table, given a column name and the appropriate metadata, using the `contextify` function, like this:

-TODO examples

 ```
 "GEOGRAPHY_CODE"	"CELL"	"OBS_VALUE"	"CELL_NAME"